 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in clinical practice.

-Orfadin was studied in one open-label, uncontrolled study of 207 patients with HT-1, ages 0 to 21.7 years at enrollment (median age 9 months), who were diagnosed with HT-1 by the presence of succinylacetone in the urine or plasma.
-The starting dose of Orfadin was 0.6 to 1 mg/kg/day, and the dose was increased in some patients to 2 mg/kg/day based on weight, biochemical, and enzyme markers.
+ORFADIN was studied in one open-label, uncontrolled study of 207 patients with HT-1, ages 0 to 21.7 years at enrollment (median age 9 months), who were diagnosed with HT-1 by the presence of succinylacetone in the urine or plasma.
+The starting dose of ORFADIN was 0.3 to 0.5 mg/kg twice daily, and the dose was increased in some patients to 1 mg/kg twice daily based on weight, biochemical, and enzyme markers.
+The recommended dose is 0.5 mg/kg to 1 mg/kg twice daily [see DOSAGE AND ADMINISTRATION].
 Median duration of treatment was 22.2 months (range 0.1 to 80 months).

-The most serious adverse reactions reported during Orfadin treatment were thrombocytopenia, leucopenia, porphyria, and ocular/visual complaints associated with elevated tyrosine levels [see WARNINGS AND PRECAUTIONS].
-Most patients with ocular/visual events had transient symptoms lasting less than one week, while 6 patients had symptoms lasting 16 to 672 days.
-Six patients had thrombocytopenia, with platelet counts 30,000/uL or lower in 3 patients.
-In 4 patients with thrombocytopenia, platelet counts returned to normal without change in Orfadin dose.
-In 2 patients platelet count returned to normal 2 weeks to 5 months after Orfadin treatment was discontinued.
-No patients developed infections or bleeding as a result of the episodes of leucopenia and thrombocytopenia.
+The most serious adverse reactions reported during ORFADIN treatment were thrombocytopenia, leukopenia, porphyria, and ocular/visual complaints associated with elevated tyrosine levels [see WARNINGS AND PRECAUTIONS].
+Fourteen patients experienced ocular/visual events.
+The duration of the symptoms varied from 5 days to 2 years.
+Six patients had thrombocytopenia, three of which had platelet counts 30,000/microL or lower.
+In 4 patients with thrombocytopenia, platelet counts gradually returned to normal (duration up to 47 days) without change in ORFADIN dose.
+No patients developed infections or bleeding as a result of the episodes of leukopenia and thrombocytopenia.

-Other serious adverse events reported during Orfadin treatment were hepatic neoplasm, liver failure, and porphyric crises.
-Patients with hereditary tyrosinemia type 1 are at increased risk of developing porphyric crises, hepatic neoplasms, and liver failure requiring liver transplantation.
-These complications of HT-1 were observed in patients treated with nitisinone for a median of 22 months during the clinical trial (liver transplantation 13%, liver failure 7%, malignant hepatic neoplasms 5%, benign hepatic neoplasms 3%, porphyria 0.5%).
-Regular monitoring for these complications by hepatic imaging (ultrasound, computerized tomography, magnetic resonance imaging) and laboratory tests, including serum alpha-fetoprotein concentration is recommended.
-Patients with increasing alpha-fetoprotein levels or development of liver nodules during treatment with nitisinone should be evaluated for hepatic malignancy.
+Patients with HT-1 are at increased risk of developing porphyric crises, hepatic neoplasms, and liver failure requiring liver transplantation.
+These complications of HT1 were observed in patients treated with nitisinone for a median of 22 months during the clinical trial (liver transplantation 13%, liver failure 7%, malignant hepatic neoplasms 5%, benign hepatic neoplasms 3%, porphyria 1%).

 The most common adverse reactions reported in the clinical trial are summarized in Table 1.

-Adverse reactions reported in less than 1% of the patients, regardless of causality assessment, included death, seizure, brain tumor, encephalopathy, headache, hyperkinesia, cyanosis, abdominal pain, diarrhea, enanthema, gastritis, gastroenteritis, gastrointestinal hemorrhage, melena, tooth discoloration, hepatic function disorder, elevated hepatic enzymes, liver enlargement, dehydration, hypoglycemia, thirst, infection, septicemia, otitis, infection (not otherwise specified), bronchitis, respiratory insufficiency, pathologic fracture, amenorrhea, nervousness, and somnolence.
+Adverse reactions reported in less than 1% of the patients, included death, seizure, brain tumor, encephalopathy, hyperkinesia, cyanosis, abdominal pain, diarrhea, enanthema, gastrointestinal hemorrhage, melena, elevated hepatic enzymes, liver enlargement, hypoglycemia, septicemia, and bronchitis.

 Additional Orfadin Information